Chestnut45/cityscape/README.md

 ### Automagical VAOs:

 A number of internal vertex formats are included which can be used to automatically construct a VertexAttributes object (My VAO wrapper class).
-This is only applicable when you tightly pack your vertices into the buffer you supply to the constructor, but that's the majority of VBO use cases anyway, so I think the convenience is warranted.
+This is only applicable when you tightly pack your vertices into the buffer you supply to the constructor, but that's the majority of VBO use cases anyway, so I think the convenience is warranted :)